techreturners/js_coding_exercises/README.md

     v18.12.1

 🔍 Don't worry if you don't see the exact same version of Node.
-However, we recommend you use _at least_ Node v18 during this programme, which is the current LTS (long-term supported) version (as of Jan 2023).
+However, we recommend you use Node v20 during this programme, which is the current LTS (long-term supported) version (as of May 2023).

 Once you've got Node installed you can make a start - before you do please make sure to watch the [getting started video](https://storage.googleapis.com/your-return-to-tech/assessment-centre/assessment_exercises_guidance.mp4) as it walks you through instructions for getting started and the first exercise.

 #### [Getting started video](https://storage.googleapis.com/your-return-to-tech/assessment-centre/assessment_exercises_guidance.mp4)

+The short version is that you must:

+👉 Use the Github website to `fork` the repository into your account.

+👉 Use the `git clone` command _on the forked repository in your account_ to make a local copy of the repository on your computer.

+👉 Install the dependencies in your local copy using `npm install`

+👉 Complete the challenges.

+👉 Use `git add`, `git commit` and `git push` to upload your work to the forked repository on your github account.

 ### 💻 Completing the challenges

-After forking this repository (as shown in the video) you will need to then clone the repo locally and install its dependencies:

-    npm install

-If you look inside the **challenges** directory you will find a file of functions to implement.
+👉 Next, look inside the **challenges** directory.

-To understand how these functions work, take a look in the corresponding test file where the desired functionality is described and read the accompanying "docs" provided.
-The doc files include handy tips and information to expand your learning.
+📗 Each JavaScript file in the **challenges** has an accompanying explanation in the **docs** folder, which includes handy tips and information to expand your learning.

+🕵️ The first five JavaScript files have a corresponding file in the **tests** folder.
+After Exercise 005 you have to write your own tests too! 🥳

-To run the tests, run
+Your task is to make every test pass for each file.
+To run the tests, use the command:

     npm test

-Work through each test 1 by 1 until you have them all passing.
+Work through each test one by one until you have them all passing.
 Initially, you'll have a lot of failing tests and a lot of output on the console.
-To focus on a single test, add `.only` to the test you are interested in:
+To focus on a single test, you can add `.only` to the test you are interested in:

 ```javascript
 describe('capitalize', () => {